 - Polygraph Test –The polygraph test is designed to measure the applicant’s integrity and honesty.
 They will grill you on your application and your background check results.
 It may last several hours depending on how much they want to truly test you or on which department you have applied for.

 - Psychological and Physical Tests – This physical test is different from that of the previous one.
 This is mostly medical tests that include urine and blood samples to test for controlled substances or any diseases that might affect your performance later.
 The psychological test is a written test conducted by a psychologist.
 The test is often held on the same day or within short intervals of time of each other.

 - Executive Interview – This is an interview conducted by one of the high-ranking officials in the department.
 Very few people make it this far since they always want to hire the best of the best recruits.
 After this step, you are practically hired, but you aren’t a police officer just yet.

 - The Academy – People who pass the earlier round move on to the academy to train their bodies and minds further to handle the stresses of the job.
 You can still be dropped at this stage if your results aren’t satisfactory enough.
 Once out of the police academy, you are now a full-fledged police officer.

 The only thing remaining to do after you graduate from the academy is to receive some hands-on training in the field.
 But this is you shall receive as a registered officer.
-You can later work up the ranks by putting in hard work.
+You can later work up the ranks by putting in hard work and getting the right tools for the job.
 Hopefully, this helped you to understand the process of becoming a police officer.